-The Logistics Section will include department heads and non-governmental officials or their designee that ordinarily control or furnish such resources or services that will be needed.
-Specialists in specific resource functions will be utilized to carry out certain functions (i.e., county procurement will be designated to lead the Procurement Unit).
+Specialists in specific resource functions will be utilized to carry out necessary functions (i.e., county procurement will be designated to lead the Procurement Unit).
 The makeup of the Team will vary based on the type and scope of the emergency or disaster.
 The Logistics Chief may appoint a deputy to help with the most critical supply efforts.
 Plans and duties in these areas are found in the Roles and Responsibilities section of this Annex.